particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 - In the **Events** tab, click on **View events from a terminal** (it's a button).
 - Copy and paste the access token from the end of the command that is displayed.
 - This token is invalidated when your close the console.

+To estimate the data usage when adding additional fields, see [this page](/tutorials/device-cloud/console/#data-usage).

 ## Multi-function pins